codingMustache/codingMustache/README.md

 ## Joke of the Day

-Did you hear about the campsite that got visited by Bigfoot?
-It got in tents.
+What do you call a bee that lives in America?
+A USB.

 ## Daily Trivia

-.at is the top-level domain for what country?
+What is the most preferred image format used for logos in the Wikimedia database?
- 1. Argentina
+ 1. .gif
- 2. Austria
+ 2. .jpeg
- 3. Angola
+ 3. .svg
- 4. Australia
+ 4. .png

 <details>
   <summary>Answer</summary>
-  Austria
+  .svg
 </details>